 The faculty marshals will request that all graduates line up for the procession.
 There will be two procession lines per program: one for the School of Arts & Sciences and one for the Erivan K. Haub School of Business.
 Students should carefully ensure they are in the correct set of lines by program and college, but do not need to be concerned with alphabetical order.

 Upon arrival in the main tent, the faculty marshals for each school will lead the procession to the graduate seating area, and direct participants to an open row.

 Program of Ceremony

 Components of the ceremony include: the singing of the National Anthem, an invocation, speeches and remarks from classmates and administrators, a major address and honorary degree presentation, the conferral of degrees, the announcement of graduates, and a concluding blessing.
-For commencement speaker information, click here.
+Check back for commencement speaker information,

 The Doctoral Hooding and Conferral Ceremony

-Conferral and Presentation of Masters and College of Professional & Liberal Studies
+Conferral and Presentation of Masters, Professional & Liberal Studies and Haub Degree Completion